SteveBarnett/Remixing/_thinking/ai/ai-literacy.md

 ### Cognitive atrophy and offloading

 AI makes it easier to jump to an answer rather than deeply considering the question and the process to get to the answer.
-The process is where we learn and make decision.
+The process is where we learn and make decisions.
 It's where we're challenged and apply active effort, critical thinking and analysis.

+AI output also tends towards the middle: everyone's output tends towards a similar style.

 It can also narrow our curiosity.
 When we start with AI as a solution, we look for problems that AI can solve.

-### Recommendation
+#### Recommendation

+- **Do some of the work without AI, first**
-- **Use AI as a question-asker rather than an answer-provider.**
+- **Use AI as a question-asker rather than an answer-provider**
-- Ask for options and structure rather than answers.
+- Ask for options and structure rather than answers

 ### Training data

 AI has a vast amount of training data.
-But, because it's scope is constrained by its medium of the web.
+But, because its scope is constrained by its medium of the web.
 It's only the recorded data of the world, and much of human experience isn’t and can’t be recorded.

 - It's mostly Western ideas and approaches.
 - It's mostly discriminatory data, replicating the biases and power imbalances of the world.
 - It's "the Wikipedia version of reality."
 The style of the output is the rational discourse of the educated classes of society.
 - It has mode amplification.
 The most frequent data points are represented as the one true answer.
+- It has a data cut-off: whenever the most recent training data was crawled and tagged and input.

 #### Recommendation

 - **Keep in mind that there are some things we can't ask an AI about and get a good answer for.**

-### Multitasking
+### Big asks

+- AI isn't good in big batches or in long conversations.
+The quality of the output suffers when the input is long.
-AI isn't good at multi-tasking.
+- AI isn't good at multi-tasking.
 Asking it to do several things at once can make all the other problems worse!

 #### Recommendation

-- **Break complex tasks into smaller steps, and do them one-by-one**
+- **Break complex asks and tasks into smaller steps, and do them one-by-one in short bursts**
 - **Check the results at each step and steer back on track where necessary**

 ### Not covered here, but important: the ethics of cloud AI